Plugin sprawl and maintenance risk

 Pricing factors

 Cost depends on scope, not on the platform name alone.
 The main drivers are the number of pages, blog volume, template complexity, redirects, forms, and any WordPress-specific functionality that needs to be recreated in HubSpot.
+The WordPress to HubSpot migration checklist shows the inputs that make pricing more accurate.

 More pages, more post types, and more legacy content usually mean more audit work, more QA, and more launch dependencies to manage.